Vonage/vonage-php-sdk-core/README.md

 #### Prefix Pricing

-If you know the prefix of a country that you want to call, you can use the `prefix-pricing` endpoint to find out costs to call that number.
+If you know the prefix of a country you want to call, you can use the `prefix-pricing` endpoint to find out costs to call that number.
 Each prefix can return multiple countries (e.g. `1` returns `US`, `CA` and `UM`):

 ```php